Friday, January 25, 2008

 Transsexual - Someone whose subconscious sex and assigned sex are not aligned.

-While many people only include those who are post-surgery/hormones or at least those who desire surgery/hormones, I do not.
+While many people include those who are post-surgery/hormones or at least those who desire surgery/hormones, I do not.
 Not all transsexuals have the same level of body dissonance or need the same things to cope with it.

 Some people also think a person has to identify with a binary gender identity to be transsexual, I do not.
 So, I think it is possible to be both transsexual and genderqueer.